Workers' Compensation

-Workers’ compensation benefits generally cover what is medically reasonable and necessary to treat your work injury, such as, exams, office visits, medical tests, prescriptions, medical supplies, equipment, and mileage to medical treatment.
+Workers’ compensation benefits generally cover what is medically reasonable and necessary to treat your work injury, such as exams, office visits, medical tests, prescriptions, medical supplies, equipment, and mileage to medical treatment.
+Certain medical testing and treatment do require prior approval.
+Reach out to your claims adjuster at State Fund Mutual (SFM) if you are scheduled for specialized testing, imaging (other than x-rays), surgery or procedures to find out if it needs to be prior approved.

-If you are losing time from work because of your injury, you may be entitled to wage-loss benefits.
+If you are losing time from work because of your injury, you may be entitled to wage loss benefits.
 State law dictates how much you receive, and for how long.
-Your state’s law also specifies: a waiting period (the number of days you must be off work before wage-loss benefits begin) and the maximum amount of wage-loss benefits you can receive.
+Rochester Public Schools follows the Department of Labor and Minnesota state law which regulate Workers' Compensation benefits such as the criteria for accepting a claim, treatment parameters, waiting period (the number of days you must be off work before wage loss benefits begin), the percentage of wage loss benefits an employee is eligible for and the maximum amount of wage loss benefits you can receive.
+If you are taken off of work by your doctor, a copy of your work release must be provided to Jen Stewart (Employee Services).
+An absence without a medical work release is not reimbursable by Workers' Compensation.

 Employee Responsibilities:

-• Give your employer an updated list of your work restrictions after each doctor's visit.
+• You must immediately provide an updated list of your work restrictions after each doctor's visit to your building administrator or manager and Jen Stewart (Employee Services).

 • Inform your doctor that the District does provide light-duty work.